unl-pal/argv-transformer/README.md

 The paths for rt.jar and jfxrt.jar need to be added to Soot's classpath in jpf.ProgramUnderTest.java.
 (Soot is used for loop detection in class file).

-The path for jpf-symbc/build needs to be added to classpath in mainFullFramework.MainAnalysis.compile() method.
+The path for jpf-symbc/build needs to be added to classpath in the compile() methods.
 (For transformations specific to SPF, i.e. using Debug.makeSymbolicInteger() in place of rand.nextInt().)

 For SPF, the environment variable LD_LIBRARY_PATH needs to be set (in Eclipse, Run configurations -> Environment).
 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/MariaPaquin/pathfinder/jpf-symbc/lib/64bit:/home/MariaPaquin/pathfinder/jpf-symbc/lib